wp-plugins/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 1.60 =
+= 1.70 =
-Adds Responsive Styling and CSS improvements
+Complete rewrite of the plugin to OOP, requires WordPress 3.6 and PHP 5.2

 == Frequently Asked Questions ==
 <h4>How big of an image is the coupon?</h4>